PrismarineJS/mineflayer/README.md

  * Block knowledge.
 You can query the world around you.
  * Basic physics and movement - currently blocks are either "solid" or "empty".
  * Attacking entities and using vehicles.
+ * Basic inventory management.
+ * Digging and building.
- * Lots of miscellaneous stuff such as knowing your health and whether it is raining.
+ * Miscellaneous stuff such as knowing your health and whether it is raining.
- * Chat
+ * Chat.

 ### Roadmap

 These things are in the works:

- * Inventory management, crafting, and ability to use items
+ * Ability to activate blocks and use items.
- * Digging and building
+ * Crafting.
+ * Chests, dispensers, brewing stands, anvils, etc.
  * Better physics (support doors, ladders, water, etc).

 ## Usage